meiketch/ESP8266EZClock/README.md

 Im working on this and if there is anything you miss or something, don´t hasitate to contact me directly on discord Neojunky#0815
 Props to the EZTimeLib and the TM1637

+Planned in the future to add a webserver, where you can change basic settings like time format and timezone.